 After all, if you think about it from their perspective, a firm spends up to 6 months to intensively train their new hires, who will most likely leave after 2-2.5 years.
 So, if they leave after a year because they cannot handle the social dynamics or the work intensity, the firm ends up losing more money than they gain from their consultants’ work.
 This is all to say that yes, you should be preparing for the PEI or fit interview.

 It is worth mentioning that before reaching the interview stage, fit is something you need to communicate in a cover letter.
-We have compiled a cheat sheet for doing this here.

 If you would rather a longer webinar, we highly recommend this segment.